phantom22/raffle.js/README.md

   amountOfTickets: 100,
   amountOfWinningTickets: 50, // 50% of isWinning being set to true
   events: [
-    { onIsWinningState: true, callback() { console.log("You won!") } }, // triggers if requiredTickets is equal to the isWinning variable
+    { onIsWinningState: true, callback() { console.log("You won!") } }, // triggers if onIsWinningState is equal to the isWinning variable
     { onIsWinningState: false, callback() { console.log("You lost!") } },
-    { onSpecificTicket: 25, callback() { console.log("Your ticket number is 25!") } }, // triggers exclusively if the drawnTicket variable is equal to the requiredTickets[0] variable
+    { onSpecificTicket: 25, callback() { console.log("Your ticket number is 25!") } }, // triggers exclusively if the drawnTicket variable is equal to the onSpecificTicket variable
     { onTicketRange: [25,35], callback() { console.log("Your ticket number is between 25 and 35!") } } // the number range includes the two numbers used to define it
   ]